greggman/HappyFunTimes/docs/making-games/game-structure.md

-    controller.html             // The HTML for your controller game.html                   // The HTML for your game main.js                     // The code that launches your game in Electron package.json                // Names your game and your dependencies
+    controller.html             // The HTML for your controller game.html                   // The HTML for your game main.js                     // The code that launches game.html in Electron
+    package.json                // Names your game and your dependencies

 These files are required if you want to ship your game as a standalone app